HydroModPy/HydroModPy/docs/source/architecture/packages/schema.rst

   carried as an opaque type, so the declaration stays readable by a layer that owns no engine.

+- ``schema/media_types.py`` -- the media types a job document names, spelled once.
+One artefact carries its type in the declaration, in the output record and in the seal; three literals would be three chances to spell one of them differently.

 - ``schema/job/`` -- the job-directory contract, below.

 The job directory